Roni42/Roni42/README.md

 ### Hi!
 I'm Roni🌸

-🌱First of all, i'm second year student of CS in ITMO university, st.Petersburg🌱
+🌱First of all, i'm 4th year student of CS in ITMO university, st.Petersburg🌱

 **This repository is made to illustrate my personal projects that i find indicative**